How planting trees on your land can help the environment, the wildlife, farmland and more

-The Woodland Trust's MOREwoods scheme, funded by Lloyds Bank, is helping landowners across the country to plant trees in an effective and sustainable way.
+The Woodland Trust's MOREwoods scheme, supported by Lloyds Bank, is helping landowners across the country to plant trees in an effective and sustainable way.
 We take a look at one farmer's experience of what happened.

 Planting trees has an extraordinary effect on the world around us.
 They beautify our landscape like nothing else.
 They soak up carbon dioxide — a single broadleaf tree will ingest over a tonne of it over the course of a 100-year-lifespan.
 And they provide habitats for flora and fauna — a single British oak tree, for example, houses 250 species of insect alone, before you even start counting birds and other creatures.